Arda-Computer/Arda/README.md

   <div id="rightThing" style="text-align:right; float: right; width:50%;">

   - **It's fast:** Interacting with your eyes makes navigating and building on the web feel like magic 🚀
-  - **Immersion:** Focus for hours by surounding yourself with multiple monitors
+  - **Immersion:** Focus for hours by surrounding yourself with multiple monitors 🖥️
-  - **Portability:** Arda works in standalone headsets so you can take nothing but your headset with you
+  - **Portability:** Arda works on standalone headsets so you can work on the go ✈️
-  - **Cross-platform and Opensourced:** Use Arda on standalone headsets and PCVR
+  - **Cross-platform and Opensourced:** Use Arda on standalone headsets and PCVR 🎉
-  - **Private and Secure:** Private mode and security built-in
+  - **Private and Secure:** Private mode and security built-in 🔒
-  - **Customisable:** Easily custumize your surroundsings
+  - **Customizable:** Easily customize your surroundings ✏️

   <p align="center">
   <a href="https://arda.computer"><strong>Full features&nbsp;&nbsp;▶</strong></a>